Kray-G/kcs/README.md

 ### Why not using Clang?

 Clang is too big for a light use.
-KCCI's goal is a lightweight and easy to use.
+KCS's goal is a lightweight and easy to use.
 If you want to do JIT with Clang, see [clang-jit][] project for your help.

 [clang-jit]: https://github.com/Kray-G/clang-jit